“Semantics is the brain of AI.” See what it means for you

 How this fits the data infrastructure stack

 The semantic layer is Layer 2 in the data architecture stack: the component that translates raw data into governed business logic before it reaches any consumer, human or machine.
 Whether you choose the dbt Semantic Layer, Cube, or Snowflake Semantic Views, the goal is the same.
 One definition of revenue.
 One definition of churn.
 One source of truth for every dashboard, every report, and every AI agent that touches your data.
-For a full breakdown of what a semantic layer actually is and how it fits your stack, see our complete semantic layer guide.

 For every dollar companies spend on AI, six should go to the data architecture underneath it.
 The dbt SL vs Cube decision is a Layer 2 question.
 Most organizations are still asking Layer 4 questions first.
 Start at one, not at four.